 Please send your submissions to firstname.lastname@example.org with a cover note, providing: a title and one-line description of the script; an indication as to whether it’s suitable to a particular season or date; a line or two about yourself; and your postal address, email address, and phone number.

 It’s good to double space the text and make sure that a sentence doesn’t run over from one page to another, which can lead to page rustles in studio.
 A large font size is good too: point size 12 or 14.

 You should include the word count, page numbers, and your name, address, email address and phone number on the submission itself as well as on the covering note.

 The same applies to postal submissions, which should go to: Sarah Binchy, producer, Sunday Miscellany, RTÉ Radio 1, RTÉ, Donnybrook, Dublin 4, Ireland.

-Yes, you are free to send as many submissions as you wish, though we’d ask for no more than four essays or six poems at any one time.
+Yes, though we’d ask for no more than four essays or six poems at any one time.

 Should I enquire first if you are interested in my idea for a piece, or just send in a complete script?